galaxyproject/training-material/topics/single-cell/tutorials/alevin-commandline/tutorial.md

   - Interpret quality control (QC) plots to make informed decisions on cell thresholds
   - Find relevant information in GTF files for the particulars of their study, and include this in data matrix metadata

-time_estimation: 1H
+time_estimation: 2H

 key_points:
-  - Create a scanpy-accessible AnnData object from FASTQ files, including relevant gene metadata
+  - Create a SCE object from FASTQ files, including relevant gene and cell metadata

 requirements:
 -